newscorp-ghfb/NewsKit/docs/CONTRIBUTING.md

 ## Merging develop to master

-Merges to master is done as a part of the release process
+Merge to master is done as a part of the release process, should be a merge commit to preserve history.